What is the difference between a pharmaceutical scientist and a pharmacist?

 What are the career opportunities in the pharmaceutical sciences?

-Over the years, pharmaceutical scientists have been instrumental in discovering and developing innovative drugs that save thousands of lives and improve the lives of countless others.
+Pharmaceutical scientists have been instrumental in discovering and developing innovative drugs that save thousands of lives and improve the lives of countless others.
 Pharmaceutical scientists can pursue a variety of career opportunities/jobs.
-For example, they may be employed by pharmaceutical and biotechnology companies; work as researchers, scientists, and professors at universities; or work for agencies like the Food and Drug Administration (FDA), U.S. Pharmacopeia (USP), and national laboratories, such as the National Institutes of Health (NIH).
-The American Association of Pharmaceutical Scientists (AAPS) publishes annual salary data for pharmaceutical scientists at http://www.aaps.org/salary/.
+They may be employed by pharmaceutical and biotechnology companies; work as researchers, scientists, and professors at universities; or work for agencies like the Food and Drug Administration (FDA), U.S. Pharmacopeia (USP), and national laboratories, such as the National Institutes of Health (NIH).
+The American Association of Pharmaceutical Scientists (AAPS) publishes annual salary data for pharmaceutical scientists.

 Does MS program require accreditation?